OpenCommercePay/opencommerce-sdk/README.md

 ```
 - Replace 'service_id' with the actual service ID
 - Replace 'parameter_key' and 'parameter_value' with the required parameters for the service

+## Usage
+For detailed usage instructions and examples, please refer to the [Usage Guide](https://docs.opencommerce.com/usage).

+## Available Services
+You can find a complete list of services and their parameters in the Service Directory.

+## Documentation
+* Installation Guide
+* Usage Instructions
+* API Reference
+* Service Directory

+## Contributing
+Contributions are welcome!
+Please see [CONTRIBUTING.md](./CONTRIBUTING.md) for guidelines.

+## License
+This project is licensed under the Creative Commons Attribution-NonCommercial 4.0 International License (CC BY-NC 4.0).

+## Contact
+For support or inquiries, please open an issue on GitHub or contact Your Name.
+You can also contact idan@opencommerce.xyx